-Port Huron, MI – Port Huron Hospital now offers an innovative procedure called bronchial thermoplasty for the treatment of severe asthma.
+Port Huron, MI – McLaren Port Huron now offers an innovative procedure called bronchial thermoplasty for the treatment of severe asthma.
 For an estimated two million adults with severe asthma who continue to have asthma-related symptoms despite standard of care medications, bronchial thermoplasty is a new treatment option.
 On a regional level, St. Clair County has a higher number of people with chronic respiratory disease, including asthma, than any other county in southeast Michigan.
-Port Huron Hospital is the only hospital in the region and one of only four hospitals in Michigan to offer this procedure.
+McLaren Port Huron is the only hospital in the region and one of only four hospitals in Michigan to offer this procedure.

 Bronchial thermoplasty is an outpatient procedure used to treat severe asthma by applying heat to the airways of the lungs, reducing constriction in the airways.
 The procedure generally takes an hour to an hour-and-a-half, with a recovery time of two to four hours.